rliang/sdmenu/README.md

 * `$SDMENU_LINES` How many lines of entries to display, default 2.
-* `$SDMENU_WIDTH` The maximum number of characters of each entry to display, default 86.
+* `$SDMENU_WIDTH` The maximum number of characters of each entry to display, default 82.
-* `$SDMENU_SELECTED` The escape code for the selected item, default bold.
+* `$SDMENU_SELECTED` The escape code for the selected item, default reverse video.

 ## Installation